sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/oceanic-displacement/README.md

 For me, currently, the key steps are:
 1. *Terrain chokepoints*, from underwater to above-ground, where water will get trapped as it flows in, potentially leading it to flow *over* rather than *around*.
-2. *Topography*, as water will flow to the lowest elevation areas before being forced to higher elevations
+2. *Topography*, as water will be redirected to the lowest elevation areas after an initial upwards reaction
 3. *Water surge volume*, which when combined with surface area, determines *water surge height*
 4. *Water surge speed*, which when combined with *water surge height and volume*, can tell you how high of an obstacle the water surge could flow over